mikeshootzz/sftools-docs/content/_index.md

 ---

 Welcome to the official documentation for SFTools, the essential tool for the Sissach Frogs baseball club!
-SFTools is designed to enhance the management and performance tracking of our young pitchers, providing a comprehensive pitch counting system that is both user-friendly and highly functional.
+SFTools is designed to enhance the management and performance tracking of our pitchers, providing a comprehensive pitch counting system that is both user-friendly and highly functional.

 {{< cards >}}

-{{< card link="/docs" title="Pitch Counter" image="images/homerun.svg" subtitle="Keeping track of pitches, balls and strikes" >}}
+{{< card link="/docs/pitchcounter" title="Pitch Counter" image="images/homerun.svg" subtitle="Keeping track of pitches, balls and strikes" >}}

-{{< card link="/docs" title="New Player" image="images/people.svg" subtitle="Adding a player that is not yet in the database" >}}
+{{< card link="/docs/newplayer" title="New Player" image="images/people.svg" subtitle="Adding a player that is not yet in the database" >}}

 {{< /cards >}}